 The perfect cup of Turkish Coffee?

-Some speculate that ripping releases more flavor.
-For sure, the powdery consistency (fine as cocoa) of a burr grind for Turkish Coffee exposes more of the coffee surface area to the water so you get more flavor.
+Some speculate that ripping releases more flavor than cutting.
+For sure, the powdery consistency (fine as cocoa) of a burr grind for Turkish Coffee exposes more bean surface area to the water so you get more flavor.
 Also, the heat created by electric-blade grinders can rob coffee of its taste.
-Grinding fresh is a necessity and its best to grind enough for each pot you make.
+Grinding fresh is a necessity and its best to grind just enough for each pot you make.

-2 oz. ceramic Turkish cups are best for serving, but espresso cups work fine.
+2 oz. ceramic Turkish cups are nice for serving, but espresso cups work fine.
 Pour slowly into the cup and more grounds will stay at the bottom of the pot in the pot.
 This method makes four, 2 oz. cups.

 Turkish Coffee is often served with baklava, a cookie or Turkish delight and accompanied by a glass of water.
 The water cleanses the palate and makes the next sip more flavorful.
 Once the cup is empty, then comes the fortune-telling from your grounds.
 (Maybe a topic for another time.)

 I didn’t talk about the hundreds of variations I’ve tried that led me here.
 Many of my methods above break with the tradition of how someone’s dear, sweet Jadda used to make it.
 But I urge you to try the above and see if you don’t agree this gives you a smoother, more-flavorful cup.